brunokoga/Montevideo/monsters_dir/creatureTypes.md

 - Resistance to acid 10 and electricity 10.
 - +2 racial bonus on saving throws against enchantment spells.
 - Telepathy.
-- Elusive Aura (Su) Asuras exist within reality but apart from it.
-All but the least of asuras exude an aura that affects all creatures within the area as if by a _ [nondetection](spells/nondetection#_nondetection)_ spell.
+- Elusive Aura (Su Asuras exist within reality but apart from it.
+All but the least of asuras exude an aura that affects all creatures within the area as if by a _ [nondetection](spell_dir/nondetection#_nondetection)_ spell.
 The size of the aura is proportional to the asura's power.
 The caster level check to attempt divination on creatures within the aura is 15 + the spell-like ability caster level of the asura creating the aura.
-- _Regeneration (Ex)_ The divine spark at the core of their being allows asuras to regenerate at varying rates.
+- _Regeneration (Ex_ The divine spark at the core of their being allows asuras to regenerate at varying rates.
 Good weapons and spells can kill an asura.
-- _Spell [Resistance](spells/resistance#_resistance) (Ex)_ Most asuras are resistant to magic and have an SR equal to 11 + their CR.
+- _Spell [Resistance](spell_dir/resistance#_resistance) (Ex)_ Most asuras are resistant to magic and have an SR equal to 11 + their CR.
 Only the weakest asuras lack this ability.
-- _Summon (Sp)_ Asuras share the ability to summon others of their kind, typically another of their type or a small number of weaker asuras.
+- _Summon (Sp_ Asuras share the ability to summon others of their kind, typically another of their type or a small number of weaker asuras.
 - An asura's natural weapons, as well as any weapons it wields, are treated as lawful and evil for the purpose of overcoming damage reduction.
-- +6 racial bonus on [Escape Artist](skills/escapeArtist#_escape-artist) checks and a +4 racial bonus on [Perception](skills/perception#_perception) checks.
+- +6 racial bonus on [Escape Artist](skill_dir/escapeArtist#_escape-artist checks and a +4 racial bonus on [Perception](skill_dir/perception#_perception) checks.

 **Augmented Subtype** : A creature receives this subtype when something (usually a template) changes its original type.
 Some creatures (those with an inherited template) are born with this subtype; others acquire it when they take on an acquired template.
 The augmented subtype is always paired with the creature's original type.